 Kansas Board of Regents Mandatory Retirement Plan (KBOR) is for faculty and unclassified professional employees.
 Plan providers are ING Financial Partners and TIAA-CREF.
 Following a one-year waiting period, mandatory participation includes 5.5% of gross salary withheld from the employee's pre-tax salary matched by 8.5% of the salary paid by the University.
 The waiting period may be waived if specific criteria are met within 90 days of hire.

 Kansas Public Employees Retirement System (KPERS) covers classified employees.
-Those employees hired before 7/1/2009 or vested Tier I KPERS members returning to work pay 4% of gross salary on a pre-tax basis.
+Those employees hired before 7/1/2009 or vested Tier I KPERS members returning to work pay 5% of gross salary on a pre-tax basis.
 Those employees hired on or after 7/1/2009 are Tier II employees and pay 6% of gross salary on a pre-tax basis.
 Contributions begin at date of hire.
+For KP&F employees, the percentage is 7.15.

 Voluntary 403(b) plans are offered by multiple approved providers with contributions made through payroll deduction on a pre-tax and/or after-tax basis to the maximum limit allowed by federal regulations.